rjaros/kvision-guide/part-1-fundamentals/buttons-and-toolbars.md

 ## Buttons

 KVision can render buttons in one of seven styles \(DEFAULT, PRIMARY, SUCCESS, INFO, WARNING, DANGER, LINK\) and one of three sizes \(LARGE, SMALL, XSMALL\).
-Button can have a label and also an icon \(Glyphicon or Font Awesome\) or a custom image.
+Buttons can have a label as well as an icon \(Glyphicon or Font Awesome\) or a custom image.
 The `pl.treksoft.kvision.html.Button` class offers a shortcut `onClick` method, which gives an easy way to bind a handler to the click event.

 ```kotlin
 vPanel {